From ‘Ordinary’ to Extraordinary: My Journey as a Hotel Porter

 When I worked in the hotel, I was only a hotel porter.
 A hotel porter is a person whose job is to help guests who have come to lodge and spend the night in the hotel by carrying their bags, leading them to their rooms after checking in at the reception, and continuing to take care of them until they check out.

-Even though my position in that hotel as a porter made me look so ordinary to my co-workers, the truth is that I was the closest person to the guests, especially those who came to lodge and spent a night or nights with us.
-I got to meet them one-on-one to attend to their needs.
+Even though my position as a porter at that hotel made me appear ordinary to my coworkers, the truth is that I was the closest person to the guests, especially those who came to lodge and spent one or more nights with us.
+I had the opportunity to meet them one-on-one to address their needs.

 That exposed me to opportunities and time to meet people who could enlighten and open my eyes to greatness.
 So keep reading.
-I will tell you more about it as we proceed.
+I’ll provide you with more information as we move forward.

 Why Being Close to the Ground is Key to Finding Purpose